niart/fzj_vpr/readme.md

     </td>
 </table>

-A motion capture system tracks the robot’s location, providing labels for supervised learning and evaluation.
+A motion capture system tracks the robot’s location in each trip, providing labels for supervised learning and evaluation.
 Five recordings were made by manually driving the robot along predefined routes, each consisting of three rounds in the office.
-Four were under normal lighting, and one in dim conditions.
+Four were under normal lighting, and one (trip2) in dim conditions.
+An overview and downloading path of each dataset is in the table below: